zinduaschool/data-science-public/04-machine-learning/README.md

 # Machine Learning Curriculum
-This course is focused on introducing machine learning, Scikit Learn, and focuses on supervised machine learning.
+This course, also called Machine Learning I, is focused on introducing machine learning, Scikit Learn, and focuses on supervised machine learning.
 Below is a breakdown of the course:
 ## Week 1: Introduction and Data Preparation
 | Index | Lesson | Content Breakdown | Project/Quiz |
 |---|---|---|---|